The Role of Psychiatrists in Treating Depression

 Not everyone with depression needs medication.
 But for many, it is a key part of treatment.
 Antidepressants, mood stabilizers, and other medications can ease symptoms and create space for therapy to be more effective.

 At Dr. Iospa Psychiatry Consulting PC, medication management is handled with care.
-Psychiatrists begin with a comprehensive evaluation, clearly explain options, and collaborate with each patient to determine the most effective and lowest-risk approach.
-Follow-up is ongoing, with adjustments made as needed to ensure treatment remains safe and effective.
+Psychiatrists begin with a comprehensive evaluation, followed by collaboration with each patient to determine the most effective, lowest-risk treatment options.
+Follow-up is ongoing, with adjustments made as needed to ensure safe and effective care.

 Specialized Care for Adults and Older Adults

 Dr. Alla Iospa, whose work focuses on adult and geriatric psychiatry, has extensive experience addressing these concerns.
-Her approach considers both the emotional and medical aspects of depression, especially in patients managing other health conditions or cognitive changes.
+Her approach considers both the emotional and medical aspects of depression, especially in patients managing other health conditions and/or cognitive changes.
+Patients whose depression feels more physical than emotional — with fatigue, body aches, and/or brain fog — may find our article on depression and inflammation a useful starting point for understanding what’s happening and what a comprehensive treatment may look like.

 When to Seek Help

-Many people wait months or even years to seek help for depression, unsure if what they’re experiencing “counts.”
-However, experts agree that early treatment often leads to better outcomes.
+Many people wait months or even years to seek help.
+Experts, however, agree that early treatment leads to better outcomes.

 Signs that it may be time to consult a psychiatrist include: